LiFe087/pi-cooking-shield/README.md

 ## 🎯 **PROJECT OVERVIEW**

-**PI-Cooking-Shield** is an enterprise-grade distributed cybersecurity system designed for Small and Medium Enterprises (SMEs).
+**SentinelPi** is an enterprise-grade distributed cybersecurity system designed for Small and Medium Enterprises (SMEs).
 The system transforms legacy network infrastructure into a modern AI-powered threat detection platform using edge computing and machine learning.

 ### **🏆 Key Value Proposition**
 - **Cost-Effective**: $200 hardware vs $20,000+ enterprise solutions